essenciary/GenieTodoMVC/documentation/deployment.md

 # Deploying Genie applications in production

-Genie, together with some of the packages available in the ecosystem provide a a multitude of useful features for deploying and running applications in production.
+Genie, together with some of the packages available in the ecosystem provide a multitude of useful features for deploying and running applications in production.

 ## Genie app environments

-Genie applications run in the context of an environment, which represents a way of configuring the application with a set of settings.
+Genie applications run in the context of an environment, which is a way of configuring the application with a set of settings optimized for a certain task (for instance development, or testing, or high performance execution).
 In other words, we can define multiple environments, each with its specific configuration, and then we can easily swap the environment in order to apply all the settings at once.

-By default Genie apps are created with 3 environments: dev (which stands for development), prod (for production), and test (for testing).
+By default Genie apps are created with 3 environments: `dev` (which stands for development), `prod` (for production), and `test` (for testing).
-Each environment has its own configuration file with the same name, placed inside the config/env/ folder of the app.
-These environments come with preconfigured settings for three common situations.
+Each environment has its own configuration file with the same name, placed inside the `config/env/` folder of the app.
+These environments come with preconfigured settings for running tasks optimized for the three common situations (development, testing and high performance production runtime).

-The first one is `dev`, which is the default environment that the app uses, is optimised for running the application during development.
-It provides certain features that make the development process more efficient and productive, such as code reloading and recompilation every time when files are saved (by automatically setting up file loading with the Revise.jl package), extensive and rich error messages, and automatic serving of assets like images, stylesheets and scripts.
+The environment that is use the most by developers is `dev`, which is also the default environment that the app uses, and is optimised for running the application during development.
+It provides features that make the development process more efficient and productive, such as code reloading and recompilation every time files are saved (by automatically setting up file loading with the `Revise.jl` package), extensive and rich error messages and error stacks, and automatic serving of assets like images, stylesheets and scripts.
 The `dev` environment also has sensible settings for running the application locally, such as using the `127.0.0.1` host and the default Genie port, 8000.

-However, the development features such as code reloading, rich error messages, or asset serving are not appropriate when we run the application in production either because they slow down the application or because they can expose sensitive information that can be exploited by attackers.
-And here comes in handy the `prod` environment which provides configurations that are optimised for running the application in production.
+However, the development features such as code reloading, rich error messages, or asset serving are not appropriate when we run the application in production -- either because they slow down the application or because they can expose sensitive information that can be exploited by attackers.
+For such situations we use the `prod` environment which provides configurations that are optimised for running the application in production.
 As you might have guessed, the `prod` environment disables code reloading and recompilation, disables detailed error messages, and recommends the disabling of assets serving.
 In addition, productions apps will use by default the host `0.0.0.0`, which is usually what's expected when deploying on most hosting platforms.